 If you sign up for a service from a legitimate company, they may send you marketing emails that you can easily unsubscribe from.
 You’ll usually find an “unsubscribe” link at the footer of the email, in accordance with the CAN-SPAM Act of 2003.
 However, it’s always good to be safe with any unwanted email.

 On the other hand, we receive many other spam emails that don’t abide by CAN-SPAM.
 These are the dangerous ones.
 You thought it would be nice to sign up for that petition or a coupon from a site.
 Later, you decide you don’t want their emails anymore.
 You tried unsubscribing.
 Again and again… but to no avail.
-Some people just accept their fate.
+What else can you do?

 Why shouldn’t I unsubscribe?